Son of William Mitchell1 and Margaret Cunningham. Married at the age of 14 to his second cousin Barbara Mitchell (d. 1728).

 Mitchell received his formal education at universities in Edinburgh, Leyden, Paris and Italy, before studying law at the Middle Temple in London in 1734.

-Under Secretary of State for Scotland (1742-1746).
-Member of Parliament for Aberdeen (1747-1753) and for Elgin Boroughs (1754-1771).
-From 1756 until his death he was British envoy to King Frederick II the Great of Prussia.
-His estate in Scotland was Thainston House, which he had inherited from his father-in-law Thomas Mitchell.
+In 1742, he was appointed Under-secretary of State for Scotland, a position he kept until 1746.
+He was elected Member of Parliament for Aberdeen (1747-1753) and for Elgin Boroughs (1754-1771).
+From 1756 until 1764 and again from 1766 until his death he served as British envoy to King Frederick II the Great of Prussia.
+It has been reported, that the Prussian King wept openly at Mitchell's funeral procession in 1771.2

-Mitchell is somewhere described as "the noteworthy, not yet much noted, Sir Andrew Mitchell, by far the best Excellency England ever had in that Court [the court of Frederick the Great]; an Aberdeen Scotsman, creditable to his country, hardheaded, sagacious, sceptical of shows, but capable of recognising substances withal, and of standing loyal to them stubbornly if needful;"1
+Mitchell is somewhere described as "the noteworthy, not yet much noted, Sir Andrew Mitchell, by far the best Excellency England ever had in that Court [the court of Frederick the Great]; an Aberdeen Scotsman, creditable to his country, hardheaded, sagacious, sceptical of shows, but capable of recognising substances withal, and of standing loyal to them stubbornly if needful;"3

 Boswell first met Mitchell when he waited for him in Berlin on July 8, 1764.
 He described him as a very polite "knowing, amiable, easy man".
 A few days later, on July 14, Boswell dined with Mitchell and they met several times over the next few months.

 On July 24 they had a "most agreeable conversation" about morality, and about the poet James Thomson, whose friend Mitchell had been in London.
 According to Boswell's journal, Mitchell said of Thomson that "[he] had more Genius than knowledge, that notwithstanding of his fine imitation of Ovid on the Pythagoraean system, he was an egregious gormandiser of Beefsteaks."